castro-gzlz/mr-plotter/README.md

 **<sup>1</sup>** <sub> The full list of parameters that you can use to color your *mr-plots* can be found [here](https://github.com/castro-gzlz/mr-plotter/blob/main/misc/tables/color_codes.md). <br />
 **<sup>2</sup>** If a non-numerical color code is chosen (e.g. disc_year, disc_facility, etc), the grups to display and their colors have to be defined (see how [here](https://github.com/castro-gzlz/mr-plotter/blob/main/misc/tables/non_numerical_config.md)).  </sub>

 The package can access the catalog data **locally** from different folders inside [*catalog_data*](https://github.com/castro-gzlz/mr-plotter/tree/main/catalog_data).
-We try to maintain the catalogs updated, but we recommend to download the most recent ones from: <br />
+We try to maintain the catalogs updated, but we recommend downloading the most recent ones from: <br />

 [NEA Planetary Systems](https://exoplanetarchive.ipac.caltech.edu/cgi-bin/TblView/nph-tblView?app=ExoTbls&config=PS) (in **.csv** format)  <br />
 [Exoplanet.eu catalog](https://exoplanet.eu/catalog/#downloads-section) (in **.csv** format)  <br />
 [PlanetS catalog](https://dace.unige.ch/exoplanets/) (in **VOTable** format) <br />

-The NEA data can be also accesed through a **TAP protocol** ([see how](https://github.com/castro-gzlz/mr-plotter/blob/main/misc/tables/TAP_NEA.md)).
+The NEA data can be also accessed through a **TAP protocol** ([see how](https://github.com/castro-gzlz/mr-plotter/blob/main/misc/tables/TAP_NEA.md)).
 We note that when selecting the NEA option, the [Planetary Systems](https://exoplanetarchive.ipac.caltech.edu/cgi-bin/TblView/nph-tblView?app=ExoTbls&config=PS&constraint=default_flag%20%3E0) catlog will be considered by default.
 However, it is also possible to use the [Planetary Systems Composite Data](https://exoplanetarchive.ipac.caltech.edu/cgi-bin/TblView/nph-tblView?app=ExoTbls&config=PSCompPars) catalog ([see how](https://github.com/castro-gzlz/mr-plotter/blob/main/misc/tables/composite_NEA_data.md)).

 ### Optional parameters